-- a.
+a.
 Reduction in Pay Rate.
 Such actions could result from reorganization, realignment of a workload, elimination of duties or responsibilities from a position, lack of funds, or from a need to be competitive with pay in other organizations or the local labor market.
 Reductions should impact all similar employees in the competitive area.
 Employees may challenge the perceived equity in application of the decrease in pay.
 This challenge is in addition to the normally allowed BBA appeals/grievances.
-Reductions in pay as a result of misconduct are processed using severe disciplinary action procedures. - b.
+Reductions in pay as a result of misconduct are processed using severe disciplinary action procedures.

+- b.
 Furlough.
 A furlough occurs when a regular employee is placed in a non-pay status for business-based reasons for eight calendar days or more (i.e., a temporary layoff for a definite or indefinite period of time).
 Note: Flexible employees are excluded but shall be placed in a non-work status.
 As a courtesy, flexible employees will be given written notification of any planned furlough, along with its effective and duration dates at the same time that written notices are sent to regular employees. - c.
 Change in Employment Category.
 This occurs when an employee is changed for business related reasons to a lower appointment type (e.g., regular to flexible). - d.
 Change in Work Schedule.
 This applies only when hours are reduced to the point that an employee is changed from RFT to RPT. - e.
 Separation.
 This action entails removal of an employee from the organization for business related reasons.
 This includes any situation where position is abolished.
 Separations also include reclassification of a PD to a lower grade or pay band.
-The employee can be offered a voluntary assignment to the reclassified lower pay band or grade job but cannot be BBAed to it.
+The employee can be offered a voluntary assignment to the reclassified lower pay band or grade job but cannot be BBA'd to it.
 Should the employee decline the voluntary offer to the lower pay band or grade, BBA separation procedures are followed.

 Section 5.
-BBA's process will be carried out in accordance with CNICINST 5300.2 and or any subsequent revisions of this Instruction and applicable laws and regulations.
+The BBA process will be carried out in accordance with applicable instructions, laws, and regulations.

-CONTRACTING OUT
+ARTICLE 20 CONTRACTING OUT